Kleinburg: Historic village

 The historic commercial district of Kleinburg along Islington Avenue has many heritage buildings, as well as modern developments with mixed residential and commercial uses.
-Main street has local shops, restaurants, and national chains including Royal Bank.
+The street is lined with local shops, restaurants, and national chains including a Royal Bank branch.
 Its oldest extant building, built in 1867, is home of The Doctor's House restaurant.
 This area is part of the Kleinburg-Nashville Heritage Conservation District, which gives it some protection from redevelopment.

-Local attractions include the McMichael Art Gallery, Kortright Centre, Humber River Trails, Bindertwine Park, Pierre Berton Heritage Centre, and Copper Creek Golf Course.
+Nearby local attractions include the McMichael Art Gallery, Kortright Centre for Conservation, Humber River Trails, Bindertwine Park, Pierre Berton Heritage Centre, and Copper Creek Golf Course.

 Politics

-Kleinburg is not an incorporated entity; it has no political jurisdiction and no geopolitically defined boundaries.
-Residents vote for a councillor in ward 1 of Vaughan City Council.
+Kleinburg is within Ward 1 of the City of Vaughan.
+The municipal councillor is Marilyn Iafrate.

-The community of Nashville, though distinct from Kleinburg, is considered part of Kleinburg.
+The nearby community of Nashville is considered part of Kleinburg.
 Residents of Nashville receive many of their services, such as postal and medical services, within Kleinburg.

 Education

 Many non-Catholic students were once bused to nearby King City Secondary School in King City.
 Since the opening of Emily Carr Secondary School however, busing was eliminated and many students were forced to walk for a significant amount of time to the school (since no school special lines were opened for this community).
 Due to the small population of Kleinburg, they do not have enough eligible schoolchildren to establish their own high school.
 In 2008, the oldest and most historical school, Kleinburg Public Elementary school, was demolished and a new public elementary school by the same name was built and opened in September 2009.
 There are 5 schools in Kleinburg: